fafalone/WinDevLib/README.md

 tB has announced plans to support `[ PreserveSig ]` in implemented interfaces in the future; when that happens tbShellLibImpl will be deprecated.

+>[!IMPORTANT]
+>There currently seems to be an issue with using tbShellLib and tbShellLibImpl together if tbShellLibImpl does not use the current tbShellLib as a reference (it would usually use an old one as it's updated much less frequently).
+I've updated the reference on this repo and the package server, just note that you'll need to refresh both every time you update one if they're used together.

 ### tbShellLib API standards

 This was mentioned above, but it's worth going into more detail.
 In addition to the COM interfaces, tbShellLib has a large selection of common Windows APIs; this is a much larger set than oleexp. tbShellLib and twinBASIC represented the best opportunity there would be to modernize standards... most VB programs are written with ANSI versions of APIs being the default. **This is not the case with tbShellLib**.
 With very few exceptions, APIs are Unicode by default-- i.e. they use the W, rather than A, version of APIs e.g. `DeleteFile` maps to `DeleteFileW` rather than `DeleteFileA`.
 The A and W variants use String/LongPtr, and in almost all cases, the mapped version uses `String` with twinBASIC's `DeclareWide` keyword-- this disables Unicode-ANSI conversion, so you can still use `String` without `StrPtr` or any Unicode <-> ANSI conversion.
 Note this usually only applies to strings passed as input, APIs passing a LPWSTR that's allocated externally will still be LongPtr, as they're not in the same BSTR format as VBx/TB strings.